lthibault/blog/content/posts/random-cidr-iter.md

 draft: false
 ---

-I recently encountered a problem that seemed trivial on the surface, and turned out to be just challenging enough to warrant a blog post:  given a subnet iterate through its addresses in pseudorandom order.
+I recently encountered a problem that seemed trivial on the surface, and turned out to be challenging enough to warrant a blog post:  given a subnet iterate through its addresses in pseudorandom order.

 ### Naive Approach